abolix/AURA/README.md

 for predict next games .

 i did not used it for about 5 month so you maybe should edit some small things . hope it helps

+## INSTALL

+Set your database data in inc/database.php

+then import aura.sql in you database

+### Chanelog

+FIFA 18 .
+Penalty Blocked

+### TODO

+Remove Duplicate Match (in Auto Mode)